 Bastard Swords: Versatility and Power in the Middle Ages

-Characteristics of the Bastard Swords
+Characteristics of Bastard Swords

 - Historical design : Replicas based on swords from the Late Middle Ages.